Performance, B.M.

 Keyboard Accompanying4

-Select 4 credits of the following:
+Select 4 credits from the following:

 Fundamentals of Keyboard Accompanying I